 Faculty members of MInt participate in the research and teaching of the Tinbergen Institute.
-The Tinbergen Institute is the graduate school and research institute operated jointly by the Schools of Economics and Econometrics of the Erasmus University Rotterdam (EUR), University of Amsterdam (UvA) and VU University Amsterdam (VU).
+This is the graduate school and research institute operated jointly by the Schools of Economics and Econometrics of the Erasmus University Rotterdam (EUR), University of Amsterdam (UvA) and VU University Amsterdam (VU).

-This academic year, we welcome four new colleagues.
+September 2020 - This academic year, we welcome 4 new colleagues.
 Thomas Douenne (Paris School of Economics) started as assistant professor, and Neeltje van Horen (Bank of England) as professor.
 Daniel Schmidt and Konstantin Sommer started their PhD projects.

-The paper "A Single-Judge Solution to Beauty Contests" by Huo Zhen (Yale) and Marcelo Pedroni (MInt/UvA ) is forthcoming in the American Economic Review.
-Read the full paper here.
+February 2020 - The paper 'A Single-Judge Solution to Beauty Contests' by Huo Zhen (Yale) and Marcelo Pedroni (MInt/UvA ) is forthcoming in the American Economic Review.
+Read the full paper.